Quesnell Bridge

-Construction
+Located directly to the southeast of the bridge's southern head is the Talus Dome, a public sculpture comprising roughly 1000 silver balls that was erected in 2011 at the cost of $600,000.

+History

+In 1950, Philip Louis Pratley, who was serving as Edmonton's cross-river structure consultant, recommended five new bridges to be built in the city including one at 142 Street.
+On December 12, 1966, city council approved the Quesnell bridge plan at a cost of $8.8 million.
+Construction on the bridge began in June 1967 with a tentative opening on October 31, 1968.
+However, it was delayed due to a wet weather in the summer before the bridge officially opened on November 19, 1968.
+It was originally designed to carry five-lanes of traffic with a 4.5 metre wide sidewalk on the east side for pedestrian and bridle path usage.

 In 2008, the city announced a project to widen the bridge, Whitemud Drive, and Fox Drive, adding capacity projected to be sufficient until 2058.
 It was completed in September 2011.
 In August 2010 during excavation for a sewer-pipeline line several fossils were unearthed about 27 m below ground level.
 They were believed to be fossils from two extinct genera, Edmontosaurus and Albertosaurus.

-Quesnell Bridge connects the communities of Brookside/Brander Gardens on the south end to Quesnell Heights/Laurier Heights on the north end.